 The club is having a difficult time getting enough speakers for star parties.
 There are only three people doing talks.
 Most of these presenters also work and are often traveling in their jobs and not always available.

 We need for at least two more people to help fill in when the major presenters are not available.
 Star party talks are usually to middle school students and the topics can be whatever one would like to talk about.
 Sometimes, the schools are studying a particular topic and would like a talk to augment the lessons.

 The star party presenters will eventually place some of their star party PowerPoint presentations on the club’s website.
 They are willing to make these available to other members who might wish to use them.
 The star party committee is planning on having the current presenters present their talks at a future business meeting so members can see what is involved.

 If any member is interested in presenting at star parties please contact a member of the star party committee.

 For a list of upcoming star parties, see this month’s minutes.

 The Star Party Committee would like to thank all the members who have supported our star party effort and look forward to your continued participation in the coming months.

 NSAAC Welcomes Our New Members:

-President Foy called the June Business Meeting of the NSAAC to order at 9:03 PM.
-There were 5 members present plus 4 Board members.
-There was not an official quorum; meeting for information only.
+President Stone called the June Business Meeting of the NSAAC to order at 8:09 PM.
+There were 9 members present plus 7 Board members.
+There was a quorum.
+Meeting was official.